seanmoto/seanmoto.github.io/projects/project-1.md

 <img class="ui image" src="{{ site.baseurl }}/images/npctalk.png">

 For this project, I volunteered to work alongside others who have had a dream of playing the old verison of the game we all loved.
-I learned to write code for the many non-player character interactions the players encounter during their adventure in Javascript and later in C# when we reworked our source code.
+My job is to script the non-player characters in the game, so I learned to write code for the many non-player character interactions the players encounter during their adventure in Javascript and later in C# when we reworked our source code.
 I've learned to work with the languages C# and Javascript, as well as the repository Assembla.

 Here is some code that illustrates how NPCs are ran: